ComputationalRegulatoryGenomicsICL/cageflow/README.md

     -profile docker
 ```

+## Fix in # &beta;

+1. Support both Docker and Singulatiry for the CAGEr container.
+The problem is that the module cannot install a required BSgenome if run in Singularity.

 ## To-do for version 2

 1. Implement BSgenome forging based on a seed file specified by the user.
 Apart from other fields, a seed file contains a path to the directory with a FASTA file or a 2bit file to forge the BSgenome (source directory).
 Provide for amending the path to the source directory using an optional `--sourcedir` parameter.
 Additionally, provide for the BSgenome forging and CAGE data preprocessing in one go with an option `--forge` and for BSgenome forging only - with an option `--forge-only`.